gavollink/cleanpath/README.md

     --license
         Print the LICENSE.
     --vdebug
-        This isn't in --help, it's super verbose and only useful for debugging changes to this program itself.
+        Super verbose and only useful for debugging changes to this program itself.
+Only available if compiled in.

 ## Cautions